irenenguyen1017/online-shop-api/README.md

 - `Comment`: Contains details about the comments. `Comment` model has many-to-one relationship with `User` model and `Product` model.

-### Object Relational Mapping (ORM)

-This application use `Object Relational Mapping (ORM)`, a technique that lets you query and manipulates data from a database using an object-oriented paradigm.

-The `ORM` generates objects (as in OOP) that virtually map the tables in the database.
-Then the programmer would use these objects to interact and play with the database.
-So the core idea is to try and shield the programmer from having to write optimized and complex SQL code — the ORM-generated objects take care of that task.

-**Advantages of ORM**

-- They create accurate and efficient SQL queries, saving developers the trouble.

-- Because developers can conceptualise and work with data as objects, they make code easier to update, maintain, and reuse.

-- Since the framework will filter the data for you, ORMs will protect your application from SQL injection attacks

-- Database abstraction, a feature of ORMs, facilitates database change and establishes a unified code base for your application.

 ## Third party libraries

 - [**flask**](https://flask.palletsprojects.com/en/2.2.x/): The Python micro framework for building web applications.